KESC: History

+On September 27, 1999, American General Media (AGM), which managed the station for Salisbury, swapped KWWV's format and call sign with that of KKAL (106.1 FM), a country station.
+The country format lasted less than a year on the new frequency, as American General flipped the station in August 2000 to a combination of hot talk and sports, anchored by the rights to Cal Poly Mustangs athletics.
+For 2003, KKAL acquired local play-by-play rights to Los Angeles Dodgers baseball.
+On June 28, 2004, AGM moved the KKAL call sign to 92.5 MHz, pairing it with a classic country format, and eliminated local news from the offering on the renamed KXTY.
+The station had dropped sports by this point to feature an all-talk lineup.

-In October 2006, Mapleton Communications announced that it was purchasing the station, then bearing the call letters KXTY, from Salisbury for $1 million.
+Mapleton Communications announced in September 2006 that it was purchasing KXTY and KWWV from Salisbury for $1 million.
 However, this transaction was not completed.
-On August 20, 2007, Lazer Communications acquired the rights to purchase KXTY, then airing a talk radio format, from Mapleton.
-On November 19, Lazer changed the format of KXTY to (Spanish adult contemporary) music.
+On August 20, 2007, Lazer Communications agreed to assume Mapleton's rights to purchase KXTY; by this point, the sale from Salisbury was valued at $1.2 million.
+KXTY's talk programming ceased on November 16.
+On November 19, Lazer changed the format of KXTY to Spanish adult contemporary music.

-On February 11, 2009, the University of Southern California purchased KXTY for $1.2 million, adding the signal to its network of stations relaying KUSC, a non-commercial station in Los Angeles airing classical music.
-In preparation for the format change, KXTY went silent on April 22 (according to 100000watts.com).
+On February 11, 2009, the University of Southern California (USC) purchased KXTY for $1.2 million, adding the signal to its network of stations relaying KUSC, a non-commercial station in Los Angeles airing classical music.
 On May 13, 2009, the station began rebroadcasting KUSC's signal with new call letters KESC.
+USC had previously attempted without success to buy KGDP-FM in the Santa Maria area.
+The programming of KUSC and KDFC in San Francisco, also owned by USC, were combined as Classical California in 2026.